zooniverse/Zooniverse_SLSN/README.md

 You'll need to have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.

-Copy `docker-compose.template.yml` to `docker-compose.yml` and add your Panoptes username, password and Lasair token.
+Copy `docker-compose.template.yml` to `docker-compose.yml` and add your [Panoptes secret](https://panoptes.zooniverse.org/oauth/applications/169) and Lasair token.

 Build the Docker image.